Growth & Care

 Mass Planting, General Garden Use

-Purpleleaf Sandcherry has attractive burgundy foliage throughout the season.
+Purpleleaf Sandcherry has attractive burgundy deciduous foliage on a plant with an upright spreading habit of growth.
 The pointy leaves are highly ornamental and turn an outstanding red in the fall.
 It features delicate fragrant shell pink flowers along the branches in mid spring, which emerge from distinctive pink flower buds before the leaves.
-The fruit is not ornamentally significant.
 The smooth bark and deep purple branches add an interesting dimension to the landscape.